-Paris is so overrated and override with tourists from all over the world, so why not change your destination to the west of France!.
-The small town of Nantes will definitely gives you the authentic feels of French culture.
-Situated in the region of Pays De La Loire, Nantes is the sixth largest cities in this cheese country.
-It is located next to Atlantic Ocean with Saint Nazaire as its Seaport.
-It was captured by Bretons in 851 which make it historically Brittany.
+Paris is so overrated and overrides with tourists from all over the world, so why not change your destination to the west of France!.
+The small town of Nantes will gives you the authentic feels of French culture.
+Situated in the region of Pays De La Loire, Nantes is the sixth most significant cities in this cheese country.
+It is located next to the Atlantic Ocean with Saint Nazaire as its Seaport.
+Bretons captured it in 851 which make it historically Brittany.
 So what can you do here? well, below is top 5 things to do in Nantes by Kokonutlist!

 5. Nantes City